 Carmanah became involved in early 2018 when our local distributor, ATS Traffic, submitted a proposal to the City.
-The proposal included the results of an Energy Balance Report (EBR), which took into account things the initial system had struggled with: solar insolation, shading, and operational requirements.
+The proposal included the results of an Solar Power Report (SPR), which took into account things the initial system had struggled with: solar insolation, shading, and operational requirements.
 The system Carmanah and ATS proposed, an SC315-G RRFB with two 80 W solar panels and 33 amp-hour battery capacity, was sized to perform as expected, even during the darkest months of the year.

 “Carmanah provided us with lighting simulations to help us understand the actual solar needs of this location and what the right size of battery/solar panels were needed to keep up with the high demand of pedestrians,” said Quintero.

 Since swapping out the old RRFB for a Carmanah system two years ago, the West Boulevard installation has operated “flawlessly,” according to ATS Traffic Account Manager Steve Henderson.
 “Feedback from residents has been very positive,” he noted.